Skip to Content

 SANSI 60W Grow Light On

-With this level of light output, this 60W light is perfectly capable of starting pepper or tomato seeds indoors in the spring.
-It may also be enough to grow medium-sized plants through to fruiting indoors.
+With this level of light output, this 60W light is capable of starting pepper or tomato seeds indoors in the spring.
+However, its form factor is not ideal for spreading the light evenly across a small grow space.
+Purpose made LED grow light panels are better suited for growing seedlings.

 70W LED Grow Light

-SANSI’s 70W grow light comes in a more standard shape and size that indoor growers are more accustomed to.
+SANSI’s 70W grow light comes in a more typical shape (rectangular) that indoor growers are accustomed to.
 The light is easy to hang with the included hook and wire, and plugs directly into a 120V outlet.
 For added value, this light is water resistant, which means you won’t have to worry about misting your plants and short-circuiting your grow light.

 About: